fabiennegr/dtu_mlops_seabed_object_classification/README.md

 # dtu_mlops_team94

-A project fro MLOps course at DTU (EuroTeQ)
+A project from MLOps course at DTU (EuroTeQ)

 ## Project structure